Rainbow Beach, Queensland: Economy

-The town's economy is now dominated by tourism, featuring quiet and idyllic holidays, fishing and retirement getaway.
-The town caters to beach-orientated holiday-makers with hotels, motels, and caravan parks.
-The town promotes itself as the "Gateway to Fraser Island" as vehicular ferries for K'gari (Fraser Island) depart from Inskip Point, north of town.
-Double Island Point, a popular destination amongst 4WD enthusiasts, is located east of town.
-It is also promoted as an eco-tourism destination.

 Although it has a permanent population of about 1,000, about 70,000 visitors go to the town each year.

 Community facilities

 Gympie Regional Council operates Rainbow Beach Library at Rainbow Beach Community Hall, 32 Rainbow Beach Road.

 The Anglican Church of the Good Shepherd is at 17-19 Carlo Street.

 St Peter the Fisherman Catholic Church is at the south-east end of Manooka Drive.

 Education

 Rainbow Beach State School is a government coeducational primary (Prep–6) school at Warooga Road.
 In 2017, the school had an enrolment of 93 students with eight teachers (six full-time equivalent) and five non-teaching staff (four full-time equivalent).

 There are no secondary schools in Rainbow Beach.
 The nearest government school is Tin Can Bay State School (to Year 10) in neighbouring Tin Can Bay to the west.
 There are no nearby schools providing education to Year 12; the nearest is Gympie State High School in Gympie approx 75 km by road to the south-west.
 The alternatives are distance education and boarding school.